Diwali festivals grow in US, from Disney to Times Square

 Diwali is a festival of lights.
-It is celebrated by Hindus, Sikhs, Jains and others in India and other countries.
+It is celebrated by Hindus and Sikhs.
+It is celebrated by Jains.
+And it is celebrated by others in India and other countries.
 It has long been observed in immigrant communities around the U.S.

 But now public celebrations of the holiday are starting to pop up.
 They are popping up in places ranging from Disneyland and Times Square to parks and museums.

 The Times Square event is the brainchild of Neeta Bhasin.
 He says that many Indian immigrants have found great success in the U.S. "But still people don't know much about India.
 I felt it's about time that we should take India to mainstream America and showcase India's rich culture, heritage, arts and diversity to the world.
 And I couldn't find a better place than the center of the universe: Times Square."

 Bhasin came to the United States from India 40 years ago.
 He is president of ASB Communications.
 It is the marketing firm behind Diwali at Times Square.
 The event is now in its fourth year.
 It has drawn tens of thousands of people in the past.
 It's scheduled for Oct.
 7, from 2 p.m. to 9 p.m.
 It offers dance performances and Bollywood singers.
 It also offers a bazaar of food, saris and other goods.
 It will also feature a lighting ceremony.

 Diwali celebrations are held throughout the fall.
 But the holiday's actual date is Oct.
 19. It is also called Deepavali.
 It's an autumn harvest festival held just before the Hindu new year.
 Celebrations include lighting oil lamps or candles called diyas.
 They symbolize "a victory of knowledge over ignorance, light over darkness, good over evil," said Bhasin.